hacki11/qmc5883-gas-meter/README.md

 # qmc5883-gas-meter
-Read the gas consumption with a QMC5883 magnetometer via I2C or USB and send it to a MQTT broker like ioBroker
+Read the gas consumption with a QMC5883 or HMC5883 magnetometer via I2C or USB and send it to a MQTT broker like ioBroker

-HMC5883 Sensors are not easy to get, but QMC5883 are.
-Therfor here is a library to read the gas meter (i have a BK G4) and send the values to ioBroker (MQTT Adapter).
+HMC5883 Sensors are not easy to get, but QMC5883 are, and both work pretty similarly, although not quite the same.
+Therfore here is a library to read the gas meter (i have a BK G4) and send the values to ioBroker (MQTT Adapter).

 # Prerequisites
 - Gas counter with rotating magnet
-- Digital magnetometer QMC5883 (on breakout board)
+- Digital magnetometer QMC5883 or HMC5883 (on breakout board)
 - Raspberry/Arduino OR I2C/USB Adapter like me (CH341 USB)

 # qmc5883.py